 Port Carbon is a very small borough located in the state of Pennsylvania.
-With a population of 1,807 people and just one neighborhood, Port Carbon is the 678th largest community in Pennsylvania.
-Port Carbon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 1,808 people and just one neighborhood, Port Carbon is the 678th largest community in Pennsylvania.
+Much of the housing stock in Port Carbon was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Port Carbon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Port Carbon is a borough of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Port Carbon who work in office and administrative support (21.28%), healthcare (9.53%), and sales jobs (6.66%).

-The citizens of Port Carbon are slightly less educated than the national average of 21.84% for the average city or town: 14.77% of adults in Port Carbon have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Port Carbon rank slightly lower than the national average.
+14.77% of adults 25 and older in Port Carbon have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Port Carbon in 2022 was $28,989, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $115,956 for a family of four.
 However, Port Carbon contains both very wealthy and poor people as well.